-Bit 5 - WDP[3]: Watchdog Timer Prescaler 3
+Bit 5 - WDP[3] Watchdog Timer Prescaler 3

-Bit 4 - WDCE: Watchdog Change Enable
+Bit 4 - WDCE Watchdog Change Enable

 This bit is used in timed sequences for changing WDE and prescaler bits.
 To clear the WDE bit, and/or change the prescaler bits, WDCE must be set.
 Once written to '1', hardware will clear WDCE after four clock cycles.
+Refer to 15.8.2 Overview in section Watchdog Timer for information on how to use WDCE.